The world’s most extraordinary sleepovers

 sleeping underwater is impossible, think again.
 Various hotels worldwide

-are offering submarine experiences, but most spectacular is the
+are offering submarine experiences, but most spectacular is the Manta Resort in Zanzibar.

 A wooden hut stands alone in the ocean, 250m from a white-sand beach.